guicho271828/aaai-template/README.md

         This is the file you will spend most of the time editing.
     * → `common-header.sty`
       * Part of the preamble shared by `main.tex` and `supplemental.tex`.
-      * This file also contains the specific code for each conference.
+      * This file also contains conference-specific code.
-        You should uncomment the code for the conference you plan to submit
+        You should uncomment the part for the conference you plan to submit
       * → `common-general.sty`
         * general custom commands
       * → `common-abbrev.sty`